Back to all posts

 If you turn on the hot water and see a brownish, rusty tint, it’s a major red flag.
 This discoloration often means the inside of your water heater’s tank is corroding.
 Most water heaters have a component called an anode rod, which is designed to rust away to protect the tank lining.
 Once that rod is gone, the tank itself begins to rust from the inside out, and those rust particles end up in your water.
 Murky or cloudy water is another sign that your unit is struggling and needs a professional inspection before a serious leak develops.

-The Water Smells or Tastes Off
+Water That Smells or Tastes Metallic

 Does your hot water have a strange, metallic taste or a foul smell, like rotten eggs?
 You’re not just imagining it.
 That unpleasant rotten egg odor is typically caused by bacteria building up inside the tank, which can react with the anode rod to create smelly hydrogen sulfide gas.
 A metallic taste, on the other hand, points back to corrosion, meaning you’re tasting bits of the rusted tank.
 Your water should be clean and odorless, so if something seems off, it’s time to have a professional take a look at your system.

-You Find Gritty Particles in Your Water
+Gritty Sediment in Your Hot Water

 Have you ever noticed sandy or gritty particles coming out of your hot water faucet or clogging your showerhead?
 This is usually sediment.
 Over the years, minerals like calcium and magnesium that are naturally present in your water supply can settle at the bottom of your water heater tank.
 This layer of sediment can make your heater less efficient and cause it to overheat.
 Eventually, these particles can get stirred up and flow through your pipes.
 While flushing the tank can help, heavy buildup in an older unit is a strong sign that it’s time for a replacement.
 If you’re dealing with this, our team can provide expert plumbing solutions.